A Land Registry warning about land banking schemes.

 A: This is where someone buys a large area of undeveloped land and divides it up into smaller plots to sell on to investors.
 The schemes claim that the plots have good investment value in the expectation of future development.

 A: There are risks associated with buying a land banking plot.
 Often the land has no prospect of ever being developed.
 Even if the land may be suitable for future development, the division of the land into many small plots held by different owners makes it less attractive for a company to buy it for development purposes.
 Some land banking scheme operators make claims which may be misleading and possibly fraudulent to attract investors.
 A number of land banking schemes have been closed down and their operators prosecuted.

 Q: Is land banking regulated?

 A: No, usually not.
-But there are some circumstances in which the Financial Services Authority, the police and other authorities can take action if investors have been misled.
+But there are some circumstances in which the Financial Conduct Authority, the police and other authorities can take action if investors have been misled.
 For more information, please see our Public Guide 21.

 Q: Why doesn’t Land Registry refuse to register these plots?

 A: We are legally bound under legislation to register purchases of plots within land banking schemes if all of the necessary legal formalities have been met.
 In most cases, someone buying a plot in a land banking scheme will acquire a valid legal title even though they may have been misled about the value of that title.

 Q: Does Land Registry endorse any land banking schemes?